 I launched 3DayMoney, Blog Masters Club, Master Your List, the Inner Circle, and Time Master Formula.
 It didn’t take long for this side of my business to overtake my tech blogging financially, even with less traffic than my tech site.

-Today, and Blog Marketing Academy
+The Blog Marketing Academy - And Today

 In 2012, I re-branded DavidRisley.com as the Blog Marketing Academy.
 I did this primarily to allow for expansion.
 I wasn’t interested, necessarily, in building up all this stuff around me and my name.
 I’m just a guy who decided to make a living in a non-traditional way – and I don’t proclaim to be any more than that.